iBaa/PlexConnect/update/OSX/readme.txt

 A few notes about OpenConnect:

 OpenConnect requires a plist for the update function to work just use the expert or guide mode to install the PlexConnect autostarting plist.
-Finally see if your appletv is displaying PlexConnect if it is your plist has been properly installed.
-This app is designed to automatically keep PlexConnect up to date for you so if there is anything you want to backup please do so prior to using this app.
+Finally see if your appletv is displaying PlexConnect, if it is your plist has been properly installed.
+This app is designed to allow you to keep PlexConnect up to date if there is anything you want to backup please do so prior to using this app.

 How to install WebConnect (repeate steps 1 & 2 above for the latest release to update)